 Political Ontologies of Music: Rethinking the Relationship between Music and Politics in the Twenty-First Century (ONTOMUSIC)

 ONTOMUSIC provides an innovative and interdisciplinary theoretical framework to analyse the political and ethical dimensions of contemporary art music in the twenty-first century.
-It explores the relationship between composers’ ontological assumptions, political thought and ethical concerns.
-Ontological assumptions are defined as personal or collective assertions about the nature and means of music, which reveal our beliefs on what music is as well as what music can do or accomplish.
-ONTOMUSIC argues that integrating composers’ ontological assumptions into the exploration of their political or ethical commitments makes possible the study of a broader range of living composers and their views about ethical issues such as social justice, human rights and the environment.
+It explores the relationship between composers’ ethical concerns, political thought and ontological assumptions about music.
+These ontological assumptions are defined as personal or collective assertions about the nature and means of music and sound, which reveal our beliefs on what music is as well as what music can do or accomplish.
+ONTOMUSIC argues that integrating composers’ ontological assumptions about music into the exploration of their political or ethical commitments makes possible the study of a broader range of living composers and their views about ethical issues such as social justice, human rights and the environment.

 How do composers make their ethical concerns audible through their compositional and performance practices?
 Which concepts, discourses and imaginaries do they mobilise when talking about the relationships between music, ethics and politics?
 How can music create new ways of making sense of the common world?

-ONTOMUSIC examines composers’ ontological assumptions in relation to four key approaches to music, ethics and politics:
+ONTOMUSIC examines composers’ ontological assumptions about music and sound in relation to four key approaches to music, ethics and politics:

 1. The politics of musical material: compositional techniques, musical gestures and political metaphors